FAC8/READMES/Week7/templates.md

 ## What is a template?
 Templating is a way of injecting variable data into fixed-format re-usable html files – templates.

 Some examples of templating libraries are AngularJS, Backbone.js, Ember.js, Handlebars.js, Vue.js and Mustache.js.
 Mustache and Handlebars seem to be the favourite choices to start with.
-Both these libraries derive their name from way in which variable data is inserted into the template, with double curly brackets:
+Both these libraries derive their name from way in which variable data is inserted into the template, with double or triple curly brackets:

 ```html
 <html>